SzilviaDeahl/practice-at-home/README.md

 ```
 When I call the `undo` function
 And the object has no lines
-Then the user should be notified that the editor has no lines
+Then I am notified that the editor has no lines
 ```

 ### User can search lines for a given word